Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Introduction

-where $l_\Sigma$ is the length of the entangling surface, $\delta$ is a $UV$ cut-off, and $\beta$ is a scheme dependent coefficient which depends on the details of the underlying theory.
+where $l_\Sigma$ is the length of the entangling surface, $\delta$ is a $UV$ cut-off, and $\beta$ is a scheme-dependent coefficient that depends on the details of the underlying theory.
 The leading term exhibits the``area law" \cite{Ref38,Ref39} and the second term $F$ is a universal term independent of the regularization scheme.
-On the other hand, when there is a singularity in the entangling surface, the entanglement entropy contains a universal contribution,
+On the other hand, for a corner which is singular in the entangling surface, the entanglement entropy contains a universal contribution,

-where $\Omega$ is the opening angle, $\alpha$ is the scheme dependent constant, and $H$ denotes the characteristic length of the entangling surface. $a(\Omega)$ is a coefficient of the new logarithmic term that appears due to the singularity of the entangling surface and gives the universal contribution to the $EE$.
-It is a positive convex function that satisfies some properties.
-See \cite{Ref40,Ref41,Ref42,Ref43,Ref44,Ref45,Ref46} for details.
+where $\Omega$ is the opening angle, $\alpha$ is the scheme dependent constant, and $H$ denotes the characteristic length of the entangling surface. $a(\Omega)$ is a coefficient of the new logarithmic term that appears owing to the singularity of entangling surface and gives the universal contribution to the $EE$.
+The Lorentz invariance and subadditivity properties of the entanglement entropy require that $a(\Omega)$ to be a positive convex function \cite{Ref40,Ref41,Ref42,Ref43,Ref44,Ref45,Ref46},